ganskef/LittleProxy-mitm/README.md

 <img src="https://github.com/ganskef/LittleProxy-mitm/blob/master/import-mozilla-1.png" height="210">
 <img src="https://github.com/ganskef/LittleProxy-mitm/blob/master/import-mozilla-2.png" height="210">

-Please set your browsers proxy settings to 9090.
+You have to set your browsers proxy settings to 9090.
 It's hard coded in the simple Launcher class.
 You may chose an other implementation, of course.

+**Please use your browser directly for every security-critical transmission.**
+Mozilla Firefox and Google Chrome implements her own certificate handling for a reason.
+Handling security in Java like here must be less secure in most situations.
+See http://www.cs.utexas.edu/~shmat/shmat_ccs12.pdf "The Most Dangerous Code in the World: Validating SSL Certificates in Non-Browser Software".

 The MITM feature depends on the unreleased version of LittleProxy with little modifications.
 Please consider to use